 Kamala Harris: Rooted in Justice by Nikki Grimes

-Explore the story of the first woman, first Black person, and first South Asian American to become Vice President of the United States.
-Read how Kamala Harris’ immigrant parents instilled her with a passion for freedom and justice.
+Explore the story of the first woman, the first Black person, and the first South Asian American to become Vice President of the United States.
+Read how Kamala Harris’ immigrant parents instilled in her a passion for freedom and justice.

 Let the Children March by Monica Clark-Robinson